emckiernan/agingCA1/README.md

 For more information on this project, please see our main paper:

-McKiernan E.C., Herrera Valdez, M.A. & Marrone, D.F..
+McKiernan E.C., Herrera-Valdez, M.A. & Marrone, D.F..
 A biophysical, minimal model to investigate age-related changes in CA1 pyramidal cell electrical activity. [preprint server and DOI TBD].

 ## Funding

 This work was supported by grants from the Natural Sciences and Engineering Research Council of Canada, as well as the Ontario Mental Health Foundation, awarded to DFM.
-This work was also supported by DGAPA-UNAM-PAPIIT IA209817 awarded to ECM; and DGAPA-UNAM-PAPIIT IA208618 and IN228820, and DGAPA-UNAM-PAPIME PE114919, awarded to MAH-V.
+This work was also supported by DGAPA-UNAM-PAPIIT IA209817 awarded to ECM; and by DGAPA-UNAM-PAPIIT IA208618, DGAPA-UNAM-PAPIIT IN228820, and DGAPA-UNAM-PAPIME PE114919 awarded to MAH-V.